-Fight Lawn Enemies TodayNovember 11, 2016
+Fight Lawn Enemies Today

-Some lawn enemies are part of the ecosystem and they include:
+Some lawn enemies are part of the ecosystem, and they include:

-- Grubs: these six legged little yellowish or white creatures eat the lawn roots turning your grass brown before it dies.
+- Grubs: These six-legged little yellowish or white creatures eat the lawn roots turning your grass brown before it dies.

-- Chinch bugs: these black and white bugs love the sap of the lawn plants and feed on it.
+- Chinch bugs: These black and white bugs love the sap of the lawn plants and feed on it.

 - Snails and slugs: these little species feed on roots, plants and garden vegetables.

 - Don’t over-water your lawn.
-If lawn remains wet for prolonged periods of time, chances are that it will get infected by a disease.
+If the lawn remains wet for prolonged periods of time, chances are that it will get infected by a disease.

 - Before you grow your lawn, make sure you choose the right grass for the local climate.
 Most fungi grow in warm environments, but some also thrive in cold ones.
 Check with your local landscape experts, who could also give you some landscaping maintenance tips.

 - Be extra careful with fertilizing.
 Testing your soil, getting the right fertilizers, and applying them properly all ensure that the lawn will not be infected by diseases.

 - Mow the lawn, especially before it snows.
 If long grass is covered with snow, it will bend and keep the moisture under the snow blanket.
 This would be the ideal environment for fungus to grow and spread.

 - Clean the debris formed by tree leaves.
 They hold moisture and keep nutrients from entering the soil, creating the ideal environment for fungus.

 How to Identify Lawn Diseases and Fight the Enemy